top of page

 • Jonas was born and died in 1855.

-• Bella-Szyfra Kronental, whose civil status I have no information about, married Jachek Glajchman.
-They had at least one daughter recorded, because she was known to my mother: Meryem (Marie) Glajchman (1901-1983).
-See Marie Parchewski.
-(It is thanks to Marie's existence that I was able to reconstruct this branch of the family).
+They will have at least one daughter recorded, because she was known to my mother: Meryem (Marie) Glajchman (1901-1983).
+It is thanks to the existence of Marie Parchewski that I was able to reconstruct this branch.

 I have no photos of Moshe-Aron's parents and grandparents.